 Slavery Report: Algeria

-Like Libya, Algeria in North Africa serves as an escape route for Africans fleeing war, famine, and, especially in Nigeria, Muslim violence.
-According to human rights reports, tens of thousands of these non-Muslim refugees are captured and enslaved by Algerians.
-Today, according to the Global Slavery Index, around 106,000 black Africans are estimated to be enslaved.
+Like Libya (see Libya report), Algeria in North Africa serves as an escape route for Africans fleeing war, famine, and, in Nigeria especially, Muslim violence.
+According to human rights reports, tens of thousands of these mainly non-Muslim refugees are captured and enslaved by Algerians.
+As of 2018, according to the Global Slavery Index, around 106,000 black Africans are estimated to be enslaved.

 History and Background

 Black slavery in Algeria dates back to the Arab conquest (c.
 700 C.E.).
 Western travelers’ in-depth accounts date back to the seventeenth century.
-Part of the French empire for generations, colonial authorities outlawed chattel slavery in 1848, but, as in Mauritania in the early twentieth century, legislation was worthless in a desert territory inhabited largely by nomads.
+Part of the French empire for generations, colonial authorities outlawed chattel slavery in 1848, but, as in Mauritania in the early twentieth century (see Mauritania report), legislation was pointless in a desert territory inhabited largely by nomads.

 Even before the 2009 Boko Haram insurrection in Nigeria (see Nigeria report), in which Christians are murdered and their daughters kidnapped en masse in slave raids, blacks migrated northward seeking better chances for employment.
-Many of these faced racist oppression, including enslavement as domestics and sex-trafficking.
+Many of them faced racist oppression, including enslavement as domestics and being forced into sex-trafficking.

 Experiences of the Slaves